 - Food and Drink.
 Cadets and staff on the Main Party are asked to bring a packed lunch for consumption on the coach.
 Cadets may bring up to £5.00 in cash with them for spending on the journey to camp, bearing in mind the security of that cash is their responsibility.

 - Travel Sickness.
-Cadets who suffer from travel and sea sickness are advised to take their medication in good time for the journey.
+Cadets who suffer from travel sickness are advised to take their medication in good time for the journey.
 Please ensure they pack sufficient travel sickness medication for the return journey and journeys whilst at camp.
-Any cadet who suffers from sea sickness should refrain from eating on the ferry.
-If your son/daughter/ward suffers from travel and/or sea sickness please ensure this is included on their Medical Form (see below).
+If your child suffers from travel sickness please ensure this is included on their Medical Form (see below).

 Consent and Medical Forms

-If not already submitted, please ensure a Parental Consent form (VCF T1) has been submitted to the Admin Office covering your son/daughter/ward’s attendance at camp.
+If not already submitted, please ensure a Parental Consent form (VCF T1) has been submitted to your cadet’s unit.
 This form is available from unit Admin Offices or our website (http://volunteercadetcorps.org/forms/).
-Please also use the form to let us know if your son/daughter/ward cannot swim as we need to pass this on to the adventure training provider as some activities will be on the water.
+Please also use the form to let us know of any dietary requirements and if your child cannot swim (we need to pass this on to the adventure training provider as some activities may be on the water).

 If you have any questions regarding Summer Camp please contact your respective unit’s Training Officer by email or telephone, or visit the Summer Camp Facebook page (link to follow).

 We hope you child has an enjoyable time at Summer Camp.